digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 - The transactions are the same when you ignore all rollback nodes.
 That is, if you remove every rollback node and absorb its children into its parent, then two transactions are the same.
-Equivalently, the transactions have the same ledger actions with the same prefix order and subaction relation.
+Equivalently, the transactions have the same ledger actions with the same preorder traversal and subaction relation.

 - The transactions have the same "before-after" relation between their actions.

-- The trensactions have the same set of rolled back actions.
+- The transactions have the same set of rolled back actions.
 That is, they have the same set of actions directly or indirectly under a rollback node.

-For all three transactions above, the "transaction tree ignoring rollbacks" consists of just the top-level actions A and B, the actions A and B are not related by the "before-after" relation, and both A and B are rolled back.
+For all three transactions above, the "transaction tree ignoring rollbacks" consists only of top-level actions (`act1`, `act2`, and `act3`), the "before-after" relation only says that `act2` comes before `act3`, and all actions are rolled back.
 Thus all three transactions are equivalent.

 **Transaction normalization** is the process by which equivalent transactions are converted into the same transaction.
 In the case above, all three